OPMDG/opm-doc/probes/check_pgactivity.rst

  The connection service name from pg_service.conf to use.

+ See section \ ``CONNECTIONS``\  for more informations.

 \ **--dbexclude**\  REGEXP

- Some services are automatically checking all the databases of your cluster (note: that does not mean they always need to connect on all of them to check them though). \ ``--dbexclude``\  allows to exclude any database whose name matches the given perl regular expression.
-You can repeat this option as many time as needed.
+ Some services automatically check all the databases of your cluster (note: that does not mean they always need to connect on all of them to check them though). \ ``--dbexclude``\  excludes any database whose name matches the given Perl regular expression.
+ Repeat this option as many time as needed.

  See \ ``--dbinclude``\  as well.
 If a database match both dbexclude and dbinclude arguments, it is excluded.